MoonPoet/xaprb-src/content/blog/core-values.md

 But I don't remember the last time housekeeping actually respected my wishes when I hung up my towels.
 <!--more-->

+Many companies' Core Values feel similar to me, like leadership theater.
 What is the purpose of espousing values that you don't live?
-Why would a company list Core Values---but they're just HR feel-good decorations that nobody takes seriously?
+Why would a company go to the trouble of listing Core Values if they're just HR feel-good decorations that nobody takes seriously?
 What functions do these so-called Core Values serve, and is there a better alternative?
 What are "values," anyway?
 What do they even mean?

+I have a theory that might answer these questions.
 I think there are two kinds of values: good values and bad values.
-I think there are real and important purposes for both, and that it's an important topic that leaders should take seriously.
+I think there are real purposes for both, and that it's an important topic that leaders should take seriously.
 I think we'd be better off without values than with bad values, and that expectations of behavior would be better even than good values.

 ### What Are Values?